bacontime/blog-mirror/language/wordle.md

 ---
 title: Wordle Solutions
+subtitle: Pre-calculated Solution Paths for Wordle
+layout: post
 parent: Language
+date: 2022-02-08
 ---

-# Pre-calculated Solution Paths for Wordle.

 This is not a *solver* for [Wordle](https://www.powerlanguage.co.uk/wordle/).